-During PY23, the city continued operations of its 2021 Healthy Homes Production program and its 2022 Lead Hazard Control grant program, both of which are intended to address lead-based paint hazards in residential properties.
+During PY24, the city continued operations of its 2021 Healthy Homes Production program and its 2022 Lead Hazard Control grant program, both of which are intended to address lead-based paint hazards in residential properties.
 These grants provide a combined \$4.18 million for addressing home health hazards.
-In PY23, ECDA performed 20 lead inspections and risk assessments.
-The Kankakee County Health Department (KCHD) informs the City whenever it finds elevated blood levels (EBL) in children, and ECDA works with homeowners to get their homes inspected for lead hazards.
+ECDA works with homeowners to get their homes inspected for lead hazards.
 ECDA also performs outreach and education efforts regarding lead hazards and its LHC program by attending and hosting events throughout the city.